 2. Trickle approach

-The trickle migration involves breaking the migration down into several phases.
+Trickle migration is the process of transferring data that involves breaking the migration down into several phases.
 Each phase is performed according to the plan, scope, and timeline.
-As a rule, the migration phases are subdivided so that they do not involve an intensive workload.
+As a rule, the migration phases are subdivided so that they are not overloaded with intensive workload.

-Breaking the data migration strategies down into smaller sub-processes enables the business to keep functioning without pausing operations and systems.
-The business is at work and experiences zero downtime (or minimal downtime).
+Breaking the data migration strategies down into smaller sub-processes enables a business to keep functioning without pausing operations and systems.
+A business is at work and experiences zero downtime (or minimal downtime).
 The data is also subdivided into parts, and these data pieces are migrated one by one.